realpython/members/tasks.md

 1. Deploy to staging server
   - heroku run knex migrate:latest --env staging
   - heroku run knex seed:run --env staging

+--

 1. Set up error logging

 ## Todo

 ### Alpha

-1. Refactor read status for chapters and lessons
+1. Refactor read status for chapters and lessons (added join table)
-  - join table vs json field?
+  - ensure rows are added to users_lessons when githubCallback() fires
+  - ensure rows are added to users_lessons when an admin adds a new user
+  - ensure rows are added to users_lessons when an admin adds a new lesson
+  - ensure no lessons are read after seed
+  - ensure rows are updated to users_lessons when an user marks a lesson as read or unread
+  - ensure getTotalLessons only returns active lessons
 1. Add uncaught exception handler
 1. Set up production mailer
 1. Deploy to production